Massachusetts lawyer MA

 • If your prior offense is over 10 years ago, you may be eligible for a 24D disposition, which would only be the penalties of a first offense.
 The Registry, however, would still treat you as a 2nd offender for license reinstatement.

-Massachusetts Second Offense DUI Frequently Asked Questions
+Second Offense DUI - Frequently Asked Questions

 Should I fight the case or work out a deal?